 - Combine both grated cheeses and coat with cornstarch.

-- Pour in stock or apple juice and vinegar.
+Pour in chicken stock and vinegar.
 Heat until bubbling but not boiling.

-- Reduce heat to medium.
+Reduce heat to medium.
 Add cheese mixture one handful at a time, stirring constantly.
-Make sure each addition of cheese is dissolved before adding more.
+Make sure each addition of cheese is melted before adding more.